 Of course, at the time, the last thing most of us were thinking about was buying a new car.
 But when the initial wave of infections began to abate it soon became clear we were going to have some big problems ahead, and that’s without further waves of infection and further lockdowns and restrictions.

 Even when factories reopened, many had to abide by stringent social distancing measures that reduced the number of vehicles that could be produced and it, therefore, led to a lack of product once demand began to pick up again.
 Even when production began to get back up to full capacity, a backlog had now been created that was always going to take time to eliminate.
+That backlog is still an issue, but hopes of clearing it have faded as the world now faces another challenge to its economic wellbeing in the shape of a war in Ukraine.

 2. Global shortage of semiconductors